PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

 * `type=evgen:100%,type=simul:100%,type=any:0%` means that the site accepts `evgen` and `simul`, but has zero share for anything else.
 * `type=evgen:100%,type=simul:100%` means that the site accepts `evgen` and `simul`, but is not rejecting other types, so anything will run on this site.
-* `type=evgen:100%,type=simul:100%,type=any:0%,priority>500:0%` means that the site accepts `evgen` and `simul`, rejects any other types and will also reject tasks with `currentPriority` above `500`.
+* `type=evgen:100%,type=simul:100%,type=any:0%,priority>500:0%` means that the site accepts `evgen` and `simul`, rejects any other types and -supposedly- will also reject tasks with `currentPriority` above `500`.
 However given the order of the subpolicies, the priority filter will not be applied if the task is `evgen` or `simul`, so you could be getting higher priority tasks assigned!
 * Be careful with combinations between keys.
 They are allowed, but not always predictable.
 For example `type=evgen:100%,type=any:0%,gshare=Express:100%,gshare=any:100%` will iterate through the subpolicies, accept `evgen` tasks, reject other types and should not even get to the `gshare` subpolicies.